Run Command

 Option A: Sequential merge to main (recommended)

-# Merge each PR in order, rebasing as neededgh pr merge 1 --squash --delete-branch# Update PR 2's base after 1 is mergedgh pr merge 2 --squash --delete-branchgh pr merge 3 --squash --delete-branchOption B: Single combined review
+# Merge each PR in order, rebasing as neededgh pr merge 1 --squash# Update PR 2's base after 1 is mergedgh pr merge 2 --squashgh pr merge 3 --squash# Worktrees and branches are cleaned up automatically by the post-tool hookOption B: Single combined review

 - Review the final branch which contains all changes